-During the thirteen-day period from October 18-29, 1962, the world stood and watched as the United States and USSR nearly entered into a war which could have resulted in world-wide nuclear holocaust.
-The end result of the showdown was the extraction of Soviet nuclear presence in Cuba in exchange for the removal of US nuclear weapons in Turkey and a continued quarantine against Cuba which is still in place to this day.
-There were many events during this thirteen-day period which nearly set off a war but thanks to the diligent decisions made by both President John F. Kennedy and Russian Premier Khrushchev, nuclear war was avoided.
+During the thirteen days from October 18-29, 1962, the world stood and watched as the United States and U.S.S.R. nearly entered into a war that could have resulted in a worldwide nuclear holocaust.
+The showdown resulted from the extraction of Soviet nuclear presence in Cuba in exchange for the removal of American atomic weapons in Turkey and a continued quarantine against Cuba, which is still in place to this day.
+There were many events during this thirteen-day period that nearly set off a war.
+Yet, thanks to the diligent decisions made by both President John F. Kennedy and Russian Premier Khrushchev, nuclear war was avoided.

-The Kennedy administration played a key roll in avoiding catastrophe by adhering to a process which considered all options, outcomes, and available information.
+The Kennedy administration played a key roll in avoiding catastrophe by adhering to a process that considered all options, outcomes, and available information.
 To understand the decision-making process, we must first evaluate the people who were of influence.
-The Kennedy administration formed the Executive Committee (ExComm), “which brought together a number of NSC members plus others… who were not national security specialists but had the confidence of the president.”
+The Kennedy administration formed the Executive Committee (ExComm), “which brought together several N.S.C. members plus others who were not national security specialists but had the confidence of the president.”
 There were 71 official members, but the most important are as follows:

-To try and detail the input of each of these people would easily fill a book, so for the practical purposes of this paper we will focus on a few of the most influential and polarized members of the ExComm.
+To detail the input of each of these people would quickly fill a book, so for this paper’s practical purposes, we will focus on a few of the most influential and polarized members of the ExComm.

 George Ball was the Under Secretary of State and a great advocate for the quarantine.
-He lobbied for caution in ordering any type of military action because there was no way to know what minor act could be enough to trigger the Soviets into launching a missile.
-Secretary Ball continuously held the position that any air strike or invasion of Cuba might have irreversible consequences.
+He lobbied for caution in ordering any military action because there was no way to know what minor act could be enough to trigger the Soviets into launching a missile.
+Secretary Ball continuously held the position that any airstrike or invasion of Cuba might have irreversible consequences.
 He was a great critic of those who supported such ideas.

 The Secretary of the Treasury was Douglas Dillon.
-Secretary Dillon was a man of great influence and experience in regards to international nuclear politics.
-Under the Eisenhower administration, Dillon served as the Ambassador to France where he was the go-between while negotiating whether or not the US would provide nuclear weapons in Vietnam on behalf of the French (which the US refused to do).
+Secretary Dillon was a man of significant influence and experience regarding international nuclear politics.
+Under the Eisenhower administration, Dillon served as the Ambassador to France, where he was the go-between while negotiating whether or not the U.S. would provide nuclear weapons in Vietnam to the French (which the U.S. refused to do).
 Secretary Dillon was very much in favor of military action in Cuba and advocated it as such.

-Theodore Sorensen was Kennedy’s Chief of Staff who was responsible for drafting many of the president’s notes and speeches.
-If there was ever a man in a gate-keeping position between ExComm and the president it was this man.
+Theodore Sorensen was Kennedy’s Chief of Staff responsible for drafting many of the president’s notes and speeches.
+If there was ever a man in a gate-keeping position between ExComm and the president, it was this man.
 Sorenson was in favor of the quarantine but was careful in keeping all options on the table.

 The Assistant Secretary of Defense was Paul Nitze.
-Nitze was a believer in the American military superiority over Cuba and the Soviets, of which there is probably no doubt, and was very eager to use military force to show the strength of the US.
+Nitze was a believer in the American military superiority over Cuba and the Soviets.
+There is probably no doubt and was very eager to use military force to show the strength of the U.SU.S.
 He felt that not acting with force was to show weakness.
-He believed that the Russians would not enter a nuclear war because we greatly outnumbered and out strategized them on all levels of nuclear capacity.
-He also headed the task force which planned for a response to Soviet action in Berlin.
+He believed that the Russians would not enter a nuclear war because we greatly outnumbered and out strategized them on all nuclear capacity levels.
+He also headed the task force, which planned for a response to Soviet action in Berlin.

-By far, the most important three people in this decision-making process were Secretary of Defense McNamara, Special Assistant Bundy, and President Kennedy.
+The most important three people in this decision-making process were Secretary of Defense McNamara, Special Assistant Bundy, and President Kennedy.
 Secretary McNamara, a Harvard graduate, was a brilliant strategist and understood the importance of institutional organization.
-He was an initial advocate for military action in Cuba, but after review of the situation and a few days of deliberation, McNamara switched to fully supporting the naval blockade.
-McNamara was one of Kennedy’s most trusted advisors and was extremely influential in encouraging Kennedy to stay the course with the quarantine.
-In his capacity as Secretary of Defense, McNamara’s main role was to control the military and make sure they obeyed the order of naval blockade with minimal action.
-Many military leaders were eager to execute military operations, but with McNamara’s superb leadership he was able to restrain action.
+He was an initial advocate for military action in Cuba.
+Still, after reviewing the situation and a few days of deliberation, McNamara switched to fully supporting the naval blockade.
+McNamara was one of Kennedy’s most trusted advisors and was extremely influential in encouraging Kennedy to stay the quarantine course.
+In his capacity as Secretary of Defense, McNamara’s primary role was to control the military and make sure they obeyed the naval blockade order with minimal action.
+Many military leaders were eager to execute military operations, but with McNamara’s superb leadership, he could restrain action.

 McGeorge Bundy was the President’s Special Assistant for National Security Affairs.
-During the thirteen day period of the Cuban Missile Crisis, Bundy switched is stance on what the most appropriate response to the Soviets was many times.
-Initially he supported an air strike, then the quarantine, and then exhibited passiveness to the whole situation.
+During the thirteen days of the Cuban Missile Crisis, Bundy switched his stance on what the most appropriate response to the Soviets was many times.
+Initially, he supported an airstrike, then the quarantine, and then exhibited passiveness to the whole situation.
 Although this was extremely frustrating to the president and members of ExComm, he served as an example of how no single option could be chosen without considering all possibilities, and that was important.
 Although Bundy could not settle on a choice, he did believe, “the choices were either direct military action, which he considered ‘intolerable,’ or learning ‘to live with Castro, and his Cuba,’ and adjust policies accordingly.”

-During the crisis, Bundy lobbied for responding to only the first letter (out of two) from Soviet Premier Khrushchev and ignoring the second one all together.
-He was also a voice in support of not publicly exchanging the US missiles in Turkey for the Soviet ones in Cuba.
-He felt that if this information was made public it would make the US seem weak and hurt relations with their NATO allies.
+During the crisis, Bundy lobbied to respond to only the first letter (out of two) from Soviet Premier Khrushchev and ignore the second one altogether.
+He was also a voice supporting not publicly exchanging the U.S. missiles in Turkey for Cuba’s Soviet ones.
+He felt that if this information were made public, it would make the U.S. seem weak and hurt their NATO allies’ relations.

-President John F. Kennedy was undoubtedly the most important figure on the US side of the Cuban Missile Crisis.
-An experienced and well versed politician, JFK understood the importance of information gathering and moving cautiously forward in this delicate situation while all possible options could be considered.
-Kennedy had been in secret communications for months with the Soviets and had been promised specifically that the Soviets would not ever build missile launch sites in Cuba.
+President John F. Kennedy was undoubtedly the most important figure on the U.S. side of the Cuban Missile Crisis.
+An experienced and well-versed politician, J.F.K. understood the importance of information gathering and moving cautiously forward in this delicate situation while all possible options could be considered.
+Kennedy had been in secret communications for months with the Soviets and had been explicitly promised that the Soviets would not ever build missile launch sites in Cuba.
 “When the president learned… about the character of the Soviet buildup, he felt both betrayed and politically threatened.”
-Moving forward, Kennedy pulled together his most trusted and brightest advisors to form the ExComm which would together find a way to resolve this issue peacefully.
+Moving forward, Kennedy pulled together his most trusted and brightest advisors to form the ExComm, which would together find a way to resolve this issue peacefully.

-As can be seen from these brief biographies of the most influential members of the ExComm, there was a diversity of specialists and opinions which were considered throughout the crisis.
-This diversity was part of what JFK valued most in working through the decision-making process.
-The ExComm as a group had great access to outside information and consulted the UN and Congress on many issues.
-JFK was definitely not a biased leader on this issue as can be gathered from his desire to have so much input and diversity of opinions.
-The ExComm had a realistic view of the situation and understood that making a bad decision could end in nuclear war, something to which no one is invulnerable.
+As can be seen from these brief biographies of the most influential members of the ExComm, there was a diversity of specialists and opinions considered throughout the crisis.
+This diversity was part of what J.F.K. valued most in working through the decision-making process.
+The ExComm as a group had excellent access to outside information and consulted the U.N.U.N. and Congress on many issues.
+J.F.K. was not a biased leader on this issue, as can be gathered from his desire to have so much input and diversity of opinions.
+The ExComm had a realistic view of the situation and understood that making a wrong decision could end in a nuclear war, something to which no one is invulnerable.
 They also had a great base of experience from people who had dealt with international relations in the past, including current and past ambassadors.

-It can be argued that the ExComm didn’t gather all the information which existed, but I think that they realized that fact, and was a factor in the decision making process.
-In realizing that more information was out there to be gathered and that more options may present themselves given time, I believe that Kennedy opted for the quarantine because it bought time to gather more information.
-If a military action had been the first course of action then the situation would have been outside the control of any of the decision-makers.
+It can be argued that the ExComm didn’t gather all the information which existed, but I think that they realized that fact and was a factor in the decision-making process.
+In learning that more information was out there to be gathered and that more options may present themselves given time, I believe that Kennedy opted for the quarantine because it bought time to collect more information.
+If a military action had been the first course of action, then the situation would have been outside the decision-makers’ control.

-These people can be generally classified into two groups at the beginning of the crisis: hawks, who want US military action in Cuba, and doves, who want to pursue diplomatic measures and implement a quarantine zone around Cuba.
-Some of these peoples’ initial beliefs change over the thirteen-day period and in the end it is the doves which win out.
-Over the next few pages I will outline a brief time line of the major events during this 13-day period which had significant impact on the decision-making process to implement and maintain the quarantine around Cuba, as opposed to initiating military action.
+These people can be generally classified into two groups at the beginning of the crisis: hawks, who want U.S. military action in Cuba, and doves, who want to pursue diplomatic measures and implement a quarantine zone around Cuba.
+Some of these peoples’ initial beliefs change over the thirteen days, and in the end, it is the doves that win out.
+Over the next few pages, I will outline a brief timeline of the significant events during this 13-day period, which had a considerable impact on the decision-making process to implement and maintain the quarantine around Cuba instead of initiating military action.

 Thirteen days passed from the onset of the Kennedy/ExComm involvement in the Cuban Missile Crisis, but the first reconnaissance photos of the missile launch sites were taken by a U-2 spy plane on October 15, 1962.